kwame-mintah/vscode-ollama-local-code-copilot/README.md

 ### Using different Large Language Models (LLM) with CodeGPT

-You can edit the `docker-entrypoint.sh` to pull any model available in the [Ollama library](https://ollama.ai/library), however CodeGPT currently supports a few models via the UI.
+You can edit the `docker-entrypoint.sh` to pull any model available in the [Ollama library](https://ollama.ai/library), however CodeGPT currently supports a [few models](https://docs.codegpt.co/docs/tutorial-ai-providers/ollama) via the UI.
+You will need to manually type in the model name you have pulled into the 'Model' field for Ollama provider.

 ### What devices has this been tested on?